15 Beautiful Arabic Words and Their Meanings

 Like the word nour, it’s also associated with the quality of the light that comes from the sun.

-Some people choose shams as a name for their daughters and it’s been using to describe musicians, scientists, concepts, and even events.
+Some people choose shams as a name for their daughters and it’s been used to describe musicians, scientists, concepts, and even events.

 Like the singer Najwa Karam, for example, who has been titled Shams Al-Oghnya Al-Arabya شمسالأغنيةالعربية – to describe how she’s an iconic figure to the Arabic music industry.